homothetyhk/RandomizerMod/LOGIC_README.md

 			- In item randomizer, airstall can be required to cross *Mines_28* left to right.
 Only two casts are required, so another cast can be used to open Crystallized Mound, and soul can be refilled inside the room.
 			- In all modes, airstall can be required to reach the Bretta bench from the bottom left transition of *Fungus2_13*, since soul can be refilled on the subsequent enemies of the room.
 			- In all modes, airstall can be required to reach the rest of *Deepnest_East_04* (Bardoon's room) from the bottom right transition, since soul can be refilled on the subsequent enemies of the room.
+		- Charms:
+			- In item or area randomizers, Sharp Shadow can be required for the right to left King's Station swim skip.
+The player is expected to bench afterward at the King's Station Stag.
+			- In item randomizer, Sharp Shadow can be required for the left to right King's Station swim skip.
+The player is expected to bench afterward at Oro.
+			- In item or area randomizers, Sharp Shadow can be required for the right to left Lake of Unn acid skip.
+Any skips which require other charms in Unn's room will adjust logic accordingly.
 			-

 ## Local Logic Edits